megaelius/SWERING/README.md

 # SWERING
-Music explicitness classifier based on musical features Further explanation found in the file instructions.txt inside Abad-Fuentes-Marti
+Music explicitness classifier based on musical features Further explanation found in the file instructions.txt inside Abad-Fuentes-Marti.
+Inside the folder, you will find